 A lot of concrete information came out very recently – including casting (Lashana Lynch, Stephen Graham, Sindhu Vee and Emma Thompson!) for the musical version of Roald Dahl's classic.
 Release date December 2022

 This one has been doing the rounds for a while now, and some would even say it's a "Popular" choice.
-No information on casting has been announced so far.
 Composer Stephen Schwartz has said that he is penning new songs for the film, and that it will begin production later this year with plans to film across 2022.
-Director Jon M Chu (In the Heights) recently joined the show.
+Director Jon M Chu (In the Heights) spearheads the project, which has also revealed top casting!
 Release date unconfirmed

 Fresh off adapting The Prom for Netflix, Ryan Murphy will now be tackling this long-running musical classic.
 The twist?
 Murphy will be spreading the piece over multiple episodes, and feature a meta-narrative about how the show itself came to exist.
 Release date unconfirmed

 The Carole King musical finished in the West End a while back (it is about to head out on tour again), so talk of a film adaptation is no big surprise.
 Last we heard (a while back!) megastar Tom Hanks and Sony Pictures are set to produce the film, which will have the rights to King's songs as well as those of Gerry Goffin, Cynthia Weil and Barry Mann.
 No release date announced at present

 6. Guys and Dolls

 The last we heard (in March 2019), TriStar Pictures has bought the rights not only to Frank Loesser, Abe Burrows and Jo Swerling's Tony Award-winning musical, but also the 1955 film version and the original Damon Runyon short stories on which the musical is based.
 That sounds like they have big plans.
 No release date announced at present